4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/19-While-loop/README.md

 * Return `counter` once it is `0`.

 ### :exclamation: IMPORTANT:
-*There is a repl.it classroom dedicated to Arrays.
+*There are exercises dedicated to Arrays.
 We encourage you to complete those exercises after finishing this lesson.
 Once you are more comfortable, return here to continue.*